Greeshmanth1909/OCaml_Uni/README.md

 # OCaml_Uni
-An OCaml interactive course in the style of Boot.dev that gamifies learning the best kind of programming, fucntional.
+An OCaml interactive course in the style of Boot.dev that gamifies learning the best kind of programming, functional.

 Proposed Roadmap (Open to any changes)
 **Learn OCaml**